kumahq/kuma-website/app/_src/guides/transition-to-the-new-policies.md

 It's safe to simply remove `route-all-default` TrafficRoute.
 Traffic will flow through the system even if there are neither TrafficRoutes nor MeshTCPRoutes/MeshHTTPRoutes.

-{% warning %}
-Ensure that TrafficRoute is the last policy deleted when removing older policies.
-Many old policies (i.e. Timeout, CircuitBreaker) rely on the presence of TrafficRoutes to work properly.
-{% endwarning %}

 ## Next steps